Lobster moth

 The lobster moth (Stauropus fagi), also known as lobster prominent, is a moth from the family Notodontidae.
 The species was first described by Carl Linnaeus in his 10th edition of Systema Naturae.
-The English name refers to the crustacean-like appearance of the caterpillar.
+The English common name refers to the crustacean-like appearance of the caterpillar.

 Description

 The moth has a wingspan ranging from 40 to 70 millimetres.
 The forewings are grey to grey-brown or green-brown, while the distal part has a slightly lighter colour.
 There are two bright, jagged crossbands, which are often only dimly visible on the front wings.
 Between these, the midfield of the wing is usually slightly darker.
 The hindwings are similar in colour but unmarked.